mdmustafanaim121/git-collab/README.md

  3. `git branch -a`: List all your branches.

  4. ` git status` : Provides a status of where the head is pointing.

+ 5. `git log --oneline --graph -all ` : Is useful to get a log in a graph format